 Deciding The Headlines

-Because there’s virtually an infinite array of different approaches you can take when deciding upon your keyword themes and your article headlines for your content marketing plan, instead of trying to burn so much energy looking outward to analyze your own work (or paying someone to do it for you, which is unnecessary in this case), we recommend that you look inward and simply ask yourself: what would you like your work to be remembered for?
+Because there’s virtually an infinite array of different approaches you can take when deciding upon your keyword themes and your article headlines for your content marketing plan, instead of trying to burn so much energy looking outward to analyze your own work (or paying someone to do it for you, which is unnecessary in this case), I recommend that you look inward and simply ask yourself: what would you like your work to be remembered for?

 Remember, the articles that you write are going to attract and hook people based on what the articles are about that each respective target audience wants to see more of.
 Whichever article inspires them to follow you and buy your work is most likely going to reflect the theme/element of what they’d like to enjoy about your work.
 That’s what’s going to stick in their minds, which means that’s what they’re going to remember you for.
 So, for example, if you don’t want your work to be remembered for romance—don’t write articles about romance to market your work.
 Because if you do, you’ll attract a romance crowd who are looking to buy your book based on its romantic content, which is what they’ll heavily judge your work for in their minds.
 If you write articles about romance but your book doesn’t really feature romance, or that it’s such a small and insignificant part of the story—the consumers investing their time, attention, and money into your work will become dissatisfied, and thus write bad reviews on social media and the sales pages of your book (e.g. amazon.com), because they wouldn’t have gotten enough romance as the return on their anticipated investment.

 Instead, choose your content creation themes based on what you’d actually like to have appreciated about your work; that way, the consumers you attract with your Internet marketing efforts will already have the idea that you want them to have of what to buy your work for in their minds, and you’ll have a funner and more streamlined time writing about it to begin with.